 The mild nutty flavor complements many dishes, ranging from pastries and bread to savory soups.

-Its texture is rich and creamy, slightly thicker than regular cashew milk, but still smooth and consistent.
+Its texture is creamy, slightly thicker than regular cashew milk, but still smooth and consistent.

 The apple cider vinegar adds a subtle tartness that lightly lingers on the tongue.